dmit1530-1212/oa02-in-class-build-3/README.md

 Zip up your file and submit it to Moodle (for a backup submission) and commit your project to GitHub Classroom.

->> You should delete the **build-03-screenshots** folder in your local repository prior to your last commit.
+> You should delete the **build-03-screenshots** folder in your local repository prior to your last commit.
+This folder is also not to be included in the ZIP file to Moodle.

 ## Marking Key
 | **Marks** | **Criteria** |